segmentio/segment-docs/src/connections/spec/best-practices-identify.md

 Segment does **not** recommend using simple email addresses or usernames as a User ID, as these can change over time.
 Segment recommends that you use static IDs instead, so the IDs *never* change.
 When you use a static ID, you can still recognize the user in your analytics tools, even if the user changes their email address.
 And even better, you can link your analytics data with your own internal database.

 > success ""
-> **Tip!** Even though we don't recommend using an email address or a username as a User ID, you can still send that identifying information in your `identify` call as [traits](/docs/connections/spec/identify#traits).
+> **Tip!** Even though Segment doesn't recommend using an email address or a username as a User ID, you can still send that identifying information in your `identify` call as [traits](/docs/connections/spec/identify#traits).

 ## When to call Identify